$99 New Patient Exam + X-rays — no insurance required. Book Online ›

 The teen years are when most orthodontic treatment happens, and when oral hygiene independence matters.
 Specific priorities:

-- Orthodontic treatment if needed — Invisalign Teen or traditional braces.
+• Orthodontic treatment if needed — Invisalign Teen or traditional braces.
 Most cases run 12-24 months.
-See our Invisalign page.
+See our Invisalign in St. Charles.

 Common teen issues: cavities from sports drinks and snacking, gingivitis from rushed brushing, occasional emergencies from sports injuries.